techdivision/import-docs/pages/04.file-structure/04.product-import/05.msi/docs.37.md

 ### Extend Configuration

 The second step is, to add the subject that processes the MSI to your configuration file.
-A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-inventory-msi.json) Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple).
+A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-inventory-msi.json) Edition is part of the Pacemaker Community [commandline tool](https://github.com/techdivision/import-cli-simple).

 Basically, the configuration for the apropriate operations has to be extended with